A Survey on Agentic Security: Applications, Threats and Defenses: Paper Collection Methodology

 \subsection{Manual Curation}

-To identify relevant work that our keyword search may had missed, we manually scanned the proceedings of top-tier security (e.g., USENIX Security, ACM CCS, NDSS) and AI (e.g., ACL, EMNLP, NeurIPS, ICLR, ICML) conferences from the same period.
+To identify relevant work that our keyword search may had missed, we manually scanned the proceedings of top-tier security (e.g., USENIX, ACM CCS, Oakland) and AI (e.g., ACL, EMNLP, NeurIPS, ICLR, ICML) conferences from the same period.